kcgh-org/gei-gl2gh-migration-v2/readme.md

 projects.csv
 ```

-You can provide a different file name using the `INVENTORY_FILE` workflow input.
+You can provide a different file name using the `Inventory file` workflow input.

 ---